dqj1998/fido2-node/README.md

 ## Preperations
 1. Download Metadata by clicking DOWNLOAD TEST METADATA on FIDO conformance tools
 2. Copy all files into fido-conformance-metadata-statements
+3. Set FIDO_CONFORMANCE_TEST=1 in .env file
+4. Restart fido2-node

+# Troubleshoot
+## AxiosError at booting when opened FIDO_CONFORMANCE_TEST=1: This is caused by expired MDS3 BLOB download url in config-fido-conformance.json